DisCoTec/discotec.github.io/2025/abstracts.md

 ## 8

-* Carlos Gustavo Lopez Pombo, Agustín Eloy Martinez-Suñé, Hernan Melgratti, Diego Senarruzza Anabia and Emilio Tuosto. **Behavioural, Functional, and Non-Functional Contracts for Dynamic Selection of Services**
+**Authors:**  Carlos Gustavo Lopez Pombo, Agustín Eloy Martinez-Suñé, Hernan Melgratti, Diego Senarruzza Anabia and Emilio Tuosto.

+**Title:** Behavioural, Functional, and Non-Functional Contracts for Dynamic Selection of Services

+**Abstract:**
 We propose a mechanism for selecting distributed services which encompasses three orthogonal, yet related type of contracts’ compliance.
 Indeed, we envisage contract compliance as the intersection of behavioural contract compliance with the compliance of functional and non-functional contracts.
 We model services as communicating-finite state machines (CFSMs) suitably extended to capture data-awareness and